JamalZeynalov/swagger-coverage-py/README.md

-API_DOCS_TYPE="swagger"  # Note: "openapi" is default type of API docs API_DOCS_VERSION="2.0"  # Note: "3.0.0" is default version of API docs API_DOCS_FORMAT="yaml"  # Note: "json" is default format of API docs and output files IS_DISABLED=True  # Skip requests recording.
+API_DOCS_TYPE="swagger"  # Note: "openapi" is default type of API docs API_DOCS_VERSION="2.0"  # Note: "3.0.0" is default version of API docs API_DOCS_FORMAT="yaml"  # Note: "json" is default format of API docs and output files API_COVERAGE_REPORTS_DISABLED=True  # Skip requests recording.
 No files will be saved to 'swagger-coverage-output' dir

 ```